 The parameter k, the thermal conductivity (W/m $^{\circ}$ C), is a material constant, which ranges between 1 and 5 W/m $^{\circ}$ C, with the low values usually associated with sedimentary formations and the higher for crystalline rocks.
-The thermal gradient, $\Delta T/\Delta z$, gives information on the increase of temperature with depth, and its distribution can be important information for understanding delineation of the geothermal resource, both on a regional scale and local scale.
-If the conductive hear transfer, Q, is 80-100 mW/m2 or higher, it may indicate geothermal conditions in the subsurface.
+The thermal gradient, $\Delta T/\Delta z$, gives information on the increase of temperature with be important information for understanding delineation of the geothermal resource, both on a regional scale and local scale.
+If the conductive hear transfer, O, is 80-100 mW/m2 or higher, it may indicate geothermal conditions in the subsurface.
 For convection, a distinction made between free convection, which is driven by density gradients in the fluid (due to a difference in temperature), and thus the heat is transferred, while forced convection is driven by an external pressure gradient, such as hydrostatic head.
-Convection is a much more powerful way of transmitting heat, but relies on the permeability of the rocks. temperature geothermal systems are based on the free convection of the geothermal fluids, while geothermal systems in basins sedimentary are based conductive heat flow.
+Convection is a much more powerful way of transmitting heat, but relies on the permeability of the rocks. temperature geothermal systems are based on the free convection of the geothermal fluids, while geothermal systems in sedimentary basins are based heat conductive flow.
 However. geothermal systems are often of a mixed type.

-Despite their limitations and their dependence on information from wells, thermal methods are important in geothermal exploration.
+Despite their limitations and their dependence on information from wells. methods are important geothermal exploration.
 They include the following:

-- Mapping of thermal distribution at the surface, including: - Detailed geothermal surface mapping (GPS); - Soil temperature measurements in the uppermost metre or so (Figure 1); - Airborne IR survey. - Temperature measurements in 20-100 m gradient wells, used to delineate regional or local gradient anomalies (Figure 2). - Heat flow surveys for regional assessment for assessing thermal output of areas; here thermal conductivity measurements may be
+- Mapping of thermal distribution at the surface, including: - Detailed geothermal surface mapping (GPS); - Soil temperature measurements in the uppermost metre or so (Figure 1); - Airborne IR survey. - Temperature measurements in 20-100 m gradient wells, used to delineate regional or local gradient anomalies (Figure 2). - Heat flow surveys for regional assessment for assessing thermal output of areas; here thermal conductivity measurements may be necessary and possibly terrain correction of the gradient survey.